draft notes Field Journal

 Test templates before wide rolloutCatch upload failures and rendering issues early

-Review extracted brand rulesAI extraction is good but not perfect — verify colours, fonts, and voice
+Review extracted brand rulesAI extraction is good but not perfect — verify colours, fonts, and especially voice

 Assign 2–3 brand managersShared responsibility, not a single point of failure